courselabs/project-cicd/README.md

 - [build.yml](./solution/part-2/compose/build.yml) - adds the build details in an override file

-Copy from the sample solution to the project directory - this will use your own Dockerfiles in the `project/docker` directory:
+Copy from the sample solution to the project directory - this will use your existing Dockerfiles in the `project/docker` directory and make a backup of your Compose directory:

 ```
-mv project/compose project/compose.bak
+mv project/compose project/compose-part2.bak

 cp -r solution/part-2/compose project/
 ```

-Build with the new image tags:
+Build with Compose, using the new image tags:

 ```
 docker-compose -f project/compose/docker-compose.yml -f project/compose/build.yml build